National Grid (New Zealand): Wairakei ring

-The Wairakei ring is a set of transmission lines north of Lake Taupo linking Wairakei with Whakamaru.
+The Wairakei ring is a set of transmission lines north of Lake Taupō linking Wairakei with Whakamaru.
 These lines connect several hydro and geothermal power stations into the national grid, enabling their power to be exported to the major centres of electricity demand.
 A number of new geothermal power stations are being built or are planned for the area, and a higher capacity line is needed to transport their power to market.

 In December 2008, Transpower submitted a Grid Upgrade proposal to the Electricity Commission to build a new double circuit 220 kV line, Wairakei to Whakamaru C, to replace the single circuit Wairakei to Whakamaru B line. that was intended to help facilitate the connection of up to 1000 MW of new generation expected in the region over the next 5–7 years.

 The Commission announced their intention to approve the investment on 20 February 2009.
 Transpower completed the project in mid-2013.
 The estimated cost of the project was $141 million.

 In October 2021, Transpower submitted a resource consent application to the Taupō District Council to build a series reactor on the Wairakei to Whakamaru A line at Ātiamuri.
 The reactor will re-balance the electricity flow between the A and C lines to allow an extra 500 MW to be transmitted towards Whakamaru, especially with the construction of Tauhara Power Station (152 MW) and Harapaki Wind Farm (176 MW).